jorian/barterdexdocs/docs/source/faq.rst

 Electrum is a Simple Payment Verification (SPV) service, somewhere on a server, that can be used to verify transactions on the network of the selected coin, without having to expose your private key.
 This means you can use this SPV service instead of going through the hassle of downloading the wallet of your coin, synchronizing the blockchain etc.

 Native is when you download, install and sync the wallet of the coin you want to trade.
-It is faster and more stable than using Electrum, for now.
+Trading with native wallets is faster and more stable than using Electrum.
 It is highly recommended for Liquidity Providers to use Native and not to use Electrum.

 What are Zcredits?
 ------------------